microsoft/NOTSOFAR1-Challenge/README.md

 The NOTSOFAR-1 Challenge provides two datasets: a recorded meeting dataset and a simulated training dataset. <br>

 The datasets are provided for open research.
 See the [Data License](#data-license) section.
-<br>They are hosted in Azure Blob Storage.
+<br>They are hosted in Hugging Face dataset.
 See download instructions below.
-<br>Visis the [Data section on CHiME's website](https://www.chimechallenge.org/current/task2/data) to explore the data further.
+<br>Visit the [Data section on CHiME's website](https://www.chimechallenge.org/current/task2/data) to explore the data further.

 ## 1. Recorded Meeting Dataset for Benchmarking and Training